One thing that has always set the actor Hugh Jackman apart from the masses has been his iconic facial hair style dubbed as the wolverine beard.

 Next up is the mustache, again you will see some variations in length depending on which movie you’re watching, but 1/4″ length setting on a beard trimmer or stubble trimmer should be a good middle ground to aim for.

-I recommend using the Conair Super i-Stubble trimmer for any kind of stubble trimming tasks as it has a contouring head and makes precise trimming work quite effortless (especially on uneven surfaces like the upper lip).
+I recommend using a dedicated stubble trimmer for any kind of stubble trimming tasks as they tend to have a contouring head and make precise trimming work quite effortless (especially on uneven surfaces like the upper lip).

 But if you can’t get a dedicated stubble trimmer, any kind of beard trimmer should also suffice.